ewhicher/matter/content/collections/pages/home.md

     logo: clients/logo.svg
   -
     id: le8anebs
     quote: "One of the best teams I've worked with.
-They challenge me to think bigger and, frankly, they get sh*t done"
+They challenge me and, frankly, they get sh*t done"
     name: 'Gina Norton'
     role: 'Head of Digital'
     type: testimonial